Unitarian Church in Charleston: Renovation in the English Perpendicular Gothic Revival style

 Francis D. Lee, a Charleston architect and church member, was hired in 1852 to enlarge and remodel the building.
-Inspired by architecture such as is seen in the Chapel of Henry VII at Westminster Abbey and St George's Chapel at Windsor Castle, Lee completed the project two years later in partnership with Edward C, Jones, a local architect with more experience then Lee.
+Inspired by architecture such as is seen in the Chapel of Henry VII at Westminster Abbey and St George's Chapel at Windsor Castle, Lee completed the project two years later in partnership with Edward C. Jones, a local architect with more experience than Lee.
 Lee was only 26 years old at the time with only one statue on his resume, Jones was 28 years old but had been in construction since he was 15 years of age.
 The project involved raising the entire roof of the building four feet, adding a Chancel, and constructing false flying buttresses to provide the proportions and looks of a Gothic building.
 In addition, the tower was raised and was built to include an office for the minister.
 The fan-vaulted ceiling, nave, and chancel closely resembled their English prototypes; the stained glass windows were considered among the finest in the country.
 The church may have been the first building of Gothic architecture built in the United States.
 The style is referred to as English Perpendicular Gothic Revival.